polychromatic/polychromatic/README.md

 ### Translations
-If you'd like to translate this application into other languages, take a look [at this wiki page](https://github.com/lah7/polychromatic/wiki/How-to-translate-the-application.).
+If you'd like to translate this application, take a look [at this wiki page](https://github.com/lah7/polychromatic/wiki/How-to-translate-the-application.).